Best Vegan Vitamin C Serum: 5 Brightening Picks That Actually Deliver

 Pro Tip: Make Vitamin C Work Harder (Without Irritating Your Skin)

-Watch your timing with stronger actives.
-If you use retinoids, exfoliating acids, or benzoyl peroxide, you will usually get better results by separating them from vitamin C until you know your tolerance.
-Many people do vitamin C in the morning and stronger actives at night.
-When in doubt, consistency beats intensity, especially for fading the look of uneven tone over time.
+Be careful with stronger actives.
+If you also use retinoids, exfoliating acids, or benzoyl peroxide, it often helps to separate them from vitamin C until you know your skin can handle the combination.
+For many people, vitamin C in the morning and stronger actives at night is the easiest setup.

 💡 Editor’s Final Thoughts

-Final Verdict: If you want the most dependable all-around vegan pick, Mad Hippie Vitamin C Serum is my top choice because it’s brightening without being fussy, and it plays nicely with everyday routines.
-For a stronger “wake-up” effect when dullness and spots are the priority, Youth to the People 15% Vitamin C + Clean Caffeine Energy Serum is the upgrade pick.
+Final Verdict: If you want the most dependable all-around vegan pick, Mad Hippie Vitamin C Serum is the top choice because it balances gentle brightening, easy layering, and everyday usability.
+If your priority is a stronger radiance boost and your skin tolerates more active formulas, Youth to the People 15% Vitamin C + Clean Caffeine Energy Serum is the better upgrade pick.

 See also